federico-ntr/federico-ntr/README.md

 ### Hi there 🦄

-👨🏻‍💻 I'm Federico (or Robin), a (mostly) frontend web developer from Genoa, Italy.
+👨🏻‍💻 I'm Federico (aka Robin), a (mostly) frontend web developer from Genoa, Italy.
 🏳️‍🌈 My pronouns are he/him.

 ### Coding